 3) Variance - The total difference between the published roster hours and the worked time.
 This will show in red for overtime and black for undertime.

 You can use the Hours/Costs toggles in the options button to switch between viewing the hours or costs for the week.
 Costs are calculated from the hours worked and the hourly pay rate specified on the employee.

 You can click into the time for a particular day to view the full details of any published shifts and time entries.
 In the pop up that appears, you can switch between viewing a particular time or shift entry.

 You'll have the ability to edit the time details if needed - for example, if an employee forgot to clock in at the beginning of their shift and the start time needs to be amended.

 In the bottom left you can see an overview of the totals hours and costs for the day, and any differences.

 Unworked shifts are published roster entries for today's date or earlier, and for which employees haven't clocked in and out yet.
 In the timesheet they'll appear with a duration of 0:00 and the rostered hours and variance hours will match, as seen here:

 If you click into an unworked shift, you'll have the option to click Generate Time from Shift in the top right corner.

 After clicking Generate Time from Shift you can change the start time, end time, or break duration as needed.
 Click Save to save the time entry.

 Alternatively, you can generate time for all unworked shifts in the week.
-In the options button in the top right corner of the page, you can see a total number of unworked shifts for the currently viewed week.
+In the options button in the top right corner of the page, you can see the total number of unworked shifts for the currently viewed week.